ThatAnnoyingKid/pytestout6/README.md

 - Having the program tell you what assignment it is working on
 - Fix the RNG for score so it is not always 100%
+- Allow users start from any specific part

 Please let me know if you find any other problems.